 H I S T O R I A

 a.k.a.
 Colosseum or Coliseum (though in olden times Romans referred to it as Amphitheatrum Caesareum or hunting theatre), was built by the Flavian emperors Vespasian, Titus and Domitian between 71-72 and 80 AD as a gift to the Roman citizens in the place where the previous Emperor Nero (37-68 AD) had his residence, the Domus Aurea.
-(Click here to see what was there before Nero).
+(To see what was there befor Nero click here).

 Nero's death in 68 AD marked the end of the Julio-Claudian dynasty; the Flavian family came to power.
 The emperor Vespasian was acknowledged as emperor by the Senate in 69, and wanted to make a political gesture to reconcile the Roman citizens with the new dynasty.
-So he gave back to the Romans most of the land that Nero had occupied in the centre of the city, and had the amphitheatre - a public facility - built in the place where once there was a huge artificial pond, in the park of Nero's residence.
+So he gave back to the Romans most of the land that Nero had occupied in the centre of the city to make his residence, and had the amphitheatre - a public facility - built in the place where once there was a huge artificial pond, in the park of Nero's residence.

 It took about ten years to build the amphitheatre.
 Vespasian started the works in 72 AD and his son Titus (that's him smiling in the statue on the right) dedicated it in the year 80 with magnificent games that lasted one hundred days.
-It is generally accepted that the building was completed by the following emperor, Domitian, Titus' brother, who excavated the hypogea, i. e. the area for the preparation of the shows under the floor of the arena, where the shows were prepared that can now be visited.
+It is generally accepted that the building was completed by the following emperor, Domitian - Titus' brother - who excavated the hypogea, i. e. the area for the preparation of the shows under the floor of the arena (which now can be visited).

 The whole area around the amphitheatre was dedicated to the games; near the Colosseum Domitian also built four ludi, the prisons where gladiators had their training.
 The bestiarii, who fought against the beasts, trained in the Ludus Matutinus, so called because the show with the animals was held in the morning.
-Then there was the Ludus Gallicus, the Ludus Dacicus and the Ludus Magnus.
+Then there were the Ludus Gallicus, the Ludus Dacicus and the Ludus Magnus.
 Click here for a comprehensive virtual tour of imperial Rome.

 The Colosseum remained in service for four and a half centuries; there is evidence of many changes, additions and repairs.
 Many times was the amphitheatre destroyed by fire.
 Though the main structure was made of stone, a quantity of wooden elements (in the undergrounds, the arena itself, the masts of the velarium, the terraces and the roofs of the upper floor) fed the fire which in turn ruined the stone.